MuratovAS/micro-fzfinder/README.md

 "Alt-Tab": "command:fzfinder",
 ~~~

+### Tips: get a colored output

+The `fzfcmd` cannot be a chain of commands, like a command you pipe into fzf, but you can create a script doing that internally and set it as the command to run.
+To get for example a colored output, use [fd](https://github.com/sharkdp/fd): wrote a bash script for example /usr/local/bin/fzfcolored containing `fd . -t f -c always | fzf --ansi "$@"` and set `"fzfcmd": "fzfcolored"` in `settings.json`.
+The script receive its options from `fzfargs` ; some preview commands could bug, in this case, just set the fzf options directly in the script and disable `fzfargs`.

 ## Credits

 A good example of the development of plugins: [micro-editor/updated-plugins](https://github.com/micro-editor/updated-plugins  )

 The idea is inherited from the already unsupported expansion: [samdmarshall/micro-fzf-plugin](https://github.com/samdmarshall/micro-fzf-plugin )